 Apistan (fluvalinate)Apistan is packaged as chemical-impregnated strips that look kind of like bookmarks.
 Hang two of the plastic strips in the brood chamber between the second and third frames and the seventh and eighth frames.
 You’re positioning the strips close to the brood so the bees naturally come into contact with the miticide they contain.
 The bees will brush up against each other and transfer the fluvalinate throughout the hive.

 Never treat your bees with any kind of medication when you have honey supers on the hive.
 If you do, your honey becomes contaminated and cannot be used for human consumption.
 Feeding medicated honey to the bees is, however, perfectly okay.

 Use Drone Comb to Capture Varroa Mites.
-Bee suppliers sell a special “drone” foundation that has larger hexagons imprinted in the sheet.
+Bee suppliers sell a special “drone” foundation that has larger hexagons imprinted on the sheet.
 The bees will only build drone comb on these sheets.
-That’s useful, because Varroa mites prefer drone brood over worker brood.
+That’s useful because Varroa mites prefer drone brood over worker brood.

 Then uncap the cells and place the frame (with the dead drone brood and dead mites back in the hive.
 The bees will clean it out (removing the dead drone brood and mites).
 The cells will get filled again, and you repeat the process.

 Powdered Sugar Dusting to Control Varroa Mites.
 This involves dusting the bees with powdered sugar (note it’s best to find a powdered sugar without added corn starch, although some claim this is not so critical.
 Play it safe and ask your bee supplies for a “pure” powdered sugar).

 Sift a pound of powdered sugar using a baking flour sifter.
 Do this twice to ensure no lumps.
 This should be done on a day with low humidity.

 Put the sifted sugar into an empty (and cleaned), baby powder container (alternatively you can improvise your own container).